Upgrade Kubernetes Version

 kubeopsctl apply -f cluster-values.yaml

-Example 2 - Tranche upgrade zones to a specific version
+Example 2 - Tranche upgrade of zones to a specific version

 1. Pull required KOSI packages on your ADMIN